wheelercj/Expresser/README.md

 - Functions such as sqrt, abs, log, and the trigonometric functions
 - User-defined variables and preset constants
 - You can list all functions and variables by entering "help()"
-- Program stability verified by over 500 automated tests
+- Program reliability verified by over 500 automated tests

 ## Coming soon:
 - User-defined functions that can be expressed as a string, e.g. "f(x,y)=x^2+y"